 NumPy fully supports an object-oriented approach, starting, once again, with ndarray.
 For example, ndarray is a class, possessing numerous methods and attributes.
-Many of its methods mirror functions in the outer-most NumPy namespace, giving the programmer complete freedom to code in whichever paradigm she prefers and/or which seems most appropriate to the task at hand.
+Many of its methods are mirrored by functions in the outer-most NumPy namespace, allowing the programmer to code in whichever paradigm they prefer.
+This flexibility has allowed the NumPy array dialect and NumPy ndarray class to become the de-facto language of multi-dimensional data interchange used in Python.